sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ## [1] 1
 ```

-## Creating and Editing Data Objects through a Visual Interface
+## Creating and editing data objects through a visual interface

 If you want to use a visual interface for creating a dataframe, first create an empty dataframe with: